sailgt/PORE-XR/README.md

 PORE-XR is designed as an interactive XR visualization platform that enables:

 - Exploration of XCT volumes in immersive environments
-- Spatial correlation with metallography datasets
-- Real-time feature interaction
+- Real-time interaction
-- Multi-scale navigation and analysis
+- Multi-scale navigation and exploration for basic analysis

 The platform targets research, education, and industrial materials characterization workflows.